Sherri010/OperationRoom/README.md

 How do you see the association between Developer and Project model?
 Yes! many-to-many.
 As you know, many-to-many associations are built using join table.
 Create a model for the joined table and controller to implement this association.

-## Step7: CRUD projects and assignments
-first start by creating a few projects in rails console and add developers to it.
-Then using the controllers you created before plan how you are going to have this process avaibale through the UI.
+Now start by creating a few projects in rails console and add developers to it.
+Then using the controllers you created before, plan how you are going to have this process available through the UI.

-What are the things to consider?
-Can you identify any challanges?

 ####Bounes:
 - Add navbar as a partial and include "add new developer" option in it
 - Finish all CRUD actions for developers
 - Add a Client model to the app.
-Each project should have one client and atleast one developer.
+Each project should have one client and at least one developer.
 - Create all CRUD actions for client controller as well.
 - Make it look nice! add some styling or JavaScript to this project to enhance the UI.